 Meet Our Governors

 Revd.
-Paul Doick (Vice Chair of Governors / Foundation Governor) I am the Vicar of the Parish of Henfield with Shermanbury and Woodmancote and have been on the Governing body of St. Peters since 2014.
+Paul Doick (Acting Chair of Governors / Foundation Governor) I am the Vicar of the Parish of Henfield with Shermanbury and Woodmancote and have been on the Governing body of St. Peters since 2014.
 I grew up in Worthing and before I was ordained have a background in the Financial services Industry.
 I really enjoy spending time in our school and love to see the children thrive.
 I’m married to Jan, have 2 grown up daughters and enjoy reading, cinema, eating out, travel and cricket.

 Revd.
 Christina Bennett (Foundation Governor) I have been a foundation governor for seven years.
 I have lived in Henfield for a long time and my three children all attended St Peter’s, some years ago now!
 I retired as a solicitor in 2009.
 Twelve years ago I was ordained and since then have been helping in the Churches of our Parish.